International Aviation

 World

-This rating indicates that a government’s NDCs in the most stringent part of its “fair share” range: it is consistent with the Paris Agreement’s 1.5°C limit.
-For sectors, the rating indicates that the target is consistent with the Paris Agreement’s 1.5°C limit.
+This rating indicates that the target is consistent with the Paris Agreement’s 1.5°C limit.

-1.5°C Rating Methodology
+Rating

 Methodology

 The rating methodology applied for international aviation and shipping policies is different from the CAT nationally determined contribution (NDC) rating system.
+Unlike for country assessments, the CAT uses AR6 for its assessments of international aviation and shipping.

-To rate international aviation and marine sectors we start with the observation that to achieve the Paris Agreement’s temperature goal, global CO2 emissions need to reach net-zero around mid-century (IPCC, 2018).
+To rate international aviation and marine sectors, we start with the observation that to achieve the Paris Agreement’s temperature goal, global CO2 emissions need to reach net-zero around mid-century (IPCC, 2018).
 If the aviation sector decarbonises later than mid-century, other sectors would need to reach net-zero carbon emissions sooner, and/or deployment of corresponding negative emission technologies will be needed.

 To reflect that different sectors should share the decarbonisation burden, we applied the principle that aviation should decarbonise at the same average rate as emissions from energy and industrial processes, thereby taking a comparable share of emissions efforts.
 This implies that international aviation (together with all emissions from energy and industrial processes) should reach zero CO2 emissions by around 2060.

-For this assessment, we have taken the global CO2 emission pathways for energy and industrial provided in Integrated Assessment Models (IAMs) and assessed in the IPCCSR1.5.
+For this assessment, we have taken the global CO2 emission pathways for energy and industrial emissions provided in Integrated Assessment Models (IAMs) and assessed in the IPCCSR1.5.
 We filtered these pathways to exclude those that exceed sustainability limits for Bioenergy with Carbon Capture and Storage (BECCS) and Agriculture, Forestry and Other Land Use (AFOLU), as defined in the IPCC SR1.5.
 This gave us 19 scenarios that are consistent with the Paris Agreement and that we define as “CAT Filtered Pathways” (Yanguas Parra et al., 2019).
 This is the same filtering approach that we used for developing the fair share ratings used in individual country assessments.

 We have also extracted pathways that lead to a temperature increase between 1.5˚C–2˚C; between 2˚C–3 ˚C; between 3˚C–4˚C; and >4˚C from the IPCC IAM Database, so we have five sets of pathways that correspond to one temperature category each.